List of colonial governors of Massachusetts: Province of Massachusetts Bay: 1692–1775

 The royal charter for the province of Massachusetts Bay was issued in 1691.
 The territory that it encompassed included the Massachusetts Bay Colony, the Plymouth Colony, the territories of Maine and Nova Scotia (which then included New Brunswick), and the proprietary plantation holdings of Nantucket, Martha's Vineyard, and other islands off the southern coast of Cape Cod.
 The government did not formally begin operating until royally appointed governor Sir William Phips arrived in 1692.
+From 1699 to 1741, the governor of Massachusetts was also commissioned as the governor of New Hampshire.
 The province was governed by civilian governors until 1774, when Thomas Hutchinson was replaced by Lieutenant General Thomas Gage amid rising tensions between the Thirteen Colonies and the British Parliament.
 Gage was the province's last royal governor.
 He was effectively powerless beyond Boston, and was recalled after the June 1775 Battle of Bunker Hill.
 By then, the province was already being run de facto by the Massachusetts Provincial Congress, which continued to govern until 1780.
 The Massachusetts Constitution was adopted in 1779, and the Commonwealth of Massachusetts elected John Hancock as its first governor.

 Under the terms of the royal charter, both the governor and lieutenant governor were appointed by the crown.
 The charter contained a provision that the governor's council would assume the duties of the governor should both governor and lieutenant governor be absent from the colony.
 This occurred three times: